Quentin Jakoba

 Quentin Martin Jakoba (born 19 December 1987) is a Curaçaoan former professional footballer who played on a professional level for Eerste Divisie league club FC Eindhoven during the 2008–2009 season.
 He later mainly played for Kozakken Boys in the Dutch Tweede Divisie.
+He is was most recently the physical coach of the Indonesian national team.

 International career

 Jakoba was called up to the Curaçao national football team for March 2017.